bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-1.md

     }
     ```

-    `EF.Functions.Like` helps us to write a SQL "like" query in Entity Framework.
-This will translate into the proper `LIKE` operator when executed.
-This helps us to perform case insensitive comparison.
+    `EF.Functions.Like` helps us to write a SQL `like` query in Entity Framework.
+The command will translate into the proper `LIKE` operator when executed, allowing us to perform a case insensitive comparison.

 1. The controller endpoints for these operations are: